Building Redox

 Note

-If you intend on contributing to Redox or its subprojects, please read the CONTRIBUTING.md document, so you understand how our build system works and setup your repository fork appropriately.
+If you intend on contributing to Redox or its subprojects, please read the CONTRIBUTING document, so you understand how our build system works and setup your repository fork appropriately.
 You can use ./bootstrap.sh -d

 in the redox